raelovejoy/root-sequence/fragments/technofeudalism.md

 Scarcity is a moat.
 By keeping people exhausted, reliant, and divided, the castles maintain control.

+### Housing Precarity & Isolation

+* Renting and constant moves create a **transplant-feeling** — a sense of impermanence and disconnection.
+* Without housing security, people hesitate to invest in neighbors or communities.
+Every place feels temporary, every relationship fragile.
+* This erodes solidarity and replaces belonging with **loneliness and despair**.
+* Platforms and apps step in to monetize this isolation, selling “connection” while preventing rooted community.

+Housing precarity doesn’t just drain wallets — it dissolves the very fabric of community, leaving people isolated and easier to exploit.

 ---

 ## Effects vs. Capitalism